 In Nigeria, Pula found that only 2.3% of farmers registered using the call center, while none self-register with a mobile phone.
 Instead, the vast majority (97.6%) were registered via the input agent and Android App.

-While traditional marketing is an important part of product and service delivery, communities often trust solutions which they have seen work for their peers.
+While traditional marketing is an important part of product and service delivery, communities often trust solutions that they have seen work for their peers.
 Consequently, the referral program developed by Pula holds great promise for the increase in uptake and change in the intrinsic value-perception of insurance by smallholder farmers.
-Overall, a blended approach that not only focuses on incentive to the referring farmer, but communicates the overarching social benefit that the service provider brings, has the potential to drive behaviour change and perception towards an otherwise misunderstood concept.
+Overall, a blended approach that not only focuses on incentives to the referring farmer but communicates the overarching social benefit that the service provider brings, has the potential to drive behavior change and perception towards an otherwise misunderstood concept.
 Pula estimates that rollout of the solution could increase rural sales by at least 40% from the previous season, given lead generation and conversion trends witnessed this season.
 This is, an unprecedented figure for an insurance product targeting a traditionally underserved market.

 Samantha Malambo, Senior Program Officer and Head of Farmer Capability Lab, AgriFin Accelerate.

 Collins Marita, Monitoring Evaluation and Learning Manager, AgriFin Accelerate.